syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img34.png)

-N> For more details on the Olecontainer cell type property make use of the following dashboard sample &lt;Installed Location&gt;\Syncfusion\ Studio\&lt;Installed Version&gt;\Windows\Grid.Windows\Samples\Custom Cell Types\Interactive Cell Demo\
+N> For more details on the OleContainer cell type property make use of the following dashboard sample &lt;Installed Location&gt;\Syncfusion\ Studio\&lt;Installed Version&gt;\Windows\Grid.Windows\Samples\Custom Cell Types\Interactive Cell Demo\

 ### Calculator TextBox Cells
 Calculator Text Box cell type is implemented as a drop-down container, where the drop down container has the calculator.
 This drop down container is embedded in a cell.
 On doing the calculations the final value will be displayed in the cell.